 - Reduced employer’s PRSI payments (through Cycle to Work and Taxsaver ticket for public transport schemes).

 Workplace Travel Plans make business sense, with some of the biggest employers in Ireland, the UK and internationally undertaking them as a core business management strategy.
-These organisations are market leaders, and regularly receive accreditation and awards, recognising their achievements in this area, including for example, ISO14001, Ireland’s Best Workplaces, Green Awards and Chambers Ireland Awards.
+These organisations are market leaders, and regularly receive accreditation and awards, recognising their achievements in this area, including for example, ISO14001, Ireland’s Best Workplaces, Green Awards, Chambers Ireland Awards and Smarter Travel Mark.

 Internationally, Workplace Travel Plans have been shown to reduce single-occupant car use by with the reduction depending on the extent of the travel plan and site-specific issues.
 This reduction in car use can represent significant cost savings to an organisation, in terms of both money and employee time.